Here Comes the Neighborhood: Plot

 The situation between the rich and poor residents of town continues as the gentrification escalates.
 Led by Mr. Garrison, the townsfolk enact a series of measures.
 They decide to plant a lower case "t" cross for "time to leave" in the garden of some of the rich residents, setting it on fire to emphasize their point.
 They mock the rich residents by insisting they sit at the front of buses claiming it to be the "first class" section.
 They refuse to let them drink in the bars or eat in the restaurants.
 In response, the rich residents organise a Million Millionaire March, paying poor black residents such as Chef to attend.

 Token eventually decides he does not want to live with lions anymore (because they only play practical jokes) and leaves the lair.
-However, he finds the boys and discovers that the poor kids in town who made fun of him being rich didn't dislike him.
+However, he finds the boys (in the middle of using a sled to carry Kenny's corpse, whose death in this episode goes unexplained) and discovers that the poor kids in town who made fun of him being rich didn't dislike him.
 They tell him that they only picked on him because they all pick on each other on a regular basis.
 They decide to stop ripping on him for his money, and instead mock him for his reaction to the previous insults as being a "pussy".

 Eventually, the townsfolk dress as "ghosts" (resembling Ku Klux Klan robes), resulting in the rich people responding with terror and fleeing the town.
 The poor townsfolk gather around their abandoned houses.
 Mr. Garrison suggests that by selling the empty houses the townsfolk can become rich.
 Jimbo and Randy tell him that if they do they will become the very thing they hate.
 Garrison shrugs, "Well, yeah, but at least I got rid of all those damn ni-", but he is unable to say the last word because the closing credits cut him off.